ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 This is an untitled chart with no subtitle or caption.
 It has x-axis 'carat' with labels 0, 1, 2, 3, 4 and 5.
 It has y-axis '' with labels 0.0, 0.5, 1.0 and 1.5.
-The chart is a density graph that VI can not process.
+The chart is a density graph that VI cannot process.
 ```